Hubs-Foundation/hubs-discord-bot/README.md

 2. Create a webhook named "Hubs" in the channels you want it to run in.
 It will use this webhook to bridge chat and send Hubs status updates.

 3. Try out the bot!
 Type `!hubs` in a channel the bot is in to see all of the ways you can control the bot.
-Put your favorite Hubs room into a channel topic to start bridging.
+Put your favorite Hubs room into a channel topic to start bridging, or use the `!hubs create` command to create a new room.

 ### Permissions